 Charing: You can do this step either on the gas stove top or in the oven.

 Place cut slices of ginger and onion halves on a wire rack and place on the stove or in the oven.
 Grill on high until ginger and onions begin to char.
-Turn over and continue until they sre nicely browned.
+Turn over and continue until they are nicely browned.

 Parboil the bones: Bring a large stock pot of water to a boil.
 Add beef shin and boil for 10 minutes.
-Drain, wash the blood and muck off the bones and rinse out the pot.
+Drain, wash the blood off the bones and rinse out the pot.
 Refill pot with 4 litres of hot water and beef shin.
 Bring back to a boil then lower to a simmer.
 Using a fine mesh strainer, remove any scum that rises to the top.

 Prepare noodles & meat: Slice your beef as thin as possible – try freezing for 15 minutes prior to slicing.
 Shred the cooked shin meat and set aside.
 Arrange all other ingredients on a platter for the table.
 Cook the noodles as per packet instructions.
 If they are fresh rice noodles, just blanch it for 1 minute.